 *If you don’t know how to use the calculator below, see the How to Measure FOC instructions and graphic below it.

-How Do You Calculate FOC?
+How Do You Measure FOC?

-FOC is calculated by getting two key measurements.
+If you don’t know how to use the calculator above already, FOC is calculated by getting two key measurements.
 First, find where you can balance the arrow using a pen, pencil, nail, or something similar.
 Mark this “Balance Point” on your arrow.
 Then take the following steps and take all measurements in inches.